1. Is Industrial Policy Good? If So, When Is It Practical?

 invest in higher-productivity industries that are not competitive in the short-term.

-According to Justin Yifu Lin, World Bank Chief Economist, where industrial policies
+According to Justin Yifu Lin, former World Bank Chief Economist, where industrial policies

 fail this is “due mostly to governments’ inability to align their efforts